 To specify the ordering of the results, include the

 order by operator at the end of your query with the field and sort order (ascending or descending) specified.
-If sort order isn’t specified, the default sort order is based on the relevancy of the match.
+If the sort order isn’t specified, the default sort order is based on the relevance of the match.